More Information for Businesses

 - Under the proposed ordinance, retailers would be required to charge at least 10 cents for new reusable bags and paper bags.
 Customers receiving supplemental food assistance are excluded from this rule.

-- Retailers would keep the proceeds from bag fees to cover costs associated with complying with the proposed ordinance, offering recycled paper or reusable bags and providing educational materials.
+- Retailers would keep the proceeds from the bag charge to cover costs associated with complying with the proposed ordinance, offering recycled paper or reusable bags and providing educational materials.

 - Some single-use plastic bags would still be available, including:

 - prescription medicine bags

 - bags used to protect food items from contamination from items such as meat

 - bags for unwrapped food purchases such as produce

 - bags used to protect dry-cleaned clothing

 - Retailers found guilty of violating the ordinance could be charged fines to include $100 for a first offense to $500 for repeated offenses in the same year.
 Repeated violations also could result in suspension or revocation of a business license.